-IV.
-REFUSAL OF ADMISSION :
+5.1 REFUSAL OF ADMISSION

-- (a) The Vice-Chancellor reserves the right to refuse the admission of any candidate despite his/her fulfillment of the academic requirements for admission on the basis of Entrance Test-cumAcademic performance, for reasons to be recorded in writing, whose admission in the opinion of the Vice-Chancellor shall not be in the best interest of the University.
-The decision of the ViceChancellor shall be final. - (b) The students who have been permanently dropped or temporarily dismissed from this/any University either on account of poor academic performance or on account of act of indiscipline or those who have been debarred from seeking admission in this University shall not be allowed to appear in the Competitive Test or will also not be allowed to seek admission as a sponsored candidate.
-Even if such a candidate has appeared in the competitive Test either by concealing the facts or due to oversight, shall not be eligible for admission. - (c) Candidates found using unfair means in Entrance Competitive Test of this University shall be permanently debarred from appearing in future in the Competitive Test of the University. - (d) It is the responsibility of the candidate to furnish full and correct information on the application form.
-Any admission made on the basis of wrong or concealed information, supplied by the candidates or due to any oversight or error in the Registrar office and detected subsequent to the admission or joining of the candidate would be cancelled at the cost and risk of the candidate.
+- A).
+The Vice-Chancellor reserves the right to refuse the admission of any candidate despite his/her fulfillment of the academic requirements for admission on the basis of Competitive Examination-cum Academic performance, for reasons to be recorded in writing, whose admission in the opinion of the Vice-Chancellor shall not be in the best interest of the University.
+The decision of the Vice-Chancellor shall be final. - B).
+The students who have been permanently dropped or temporarily dismissed from BAU, Sabour University either on account of poor academic performance or on account of act of indiscipline or those who have been debarred from seeking admission in this University shall not be allowed to appear in the Competitive Entrance Examination or shall also not be allowed to seek admission as a sponsored candidate.
+Even if such candidate has appeared in the competitive Entrance Examination either by concealing the facts or due to oversight, shall not be eligible for admission. - C).
+Candidates found using unfair means in Competitive Entrance Examination of this University shall be permanently debarred from appearing in the Competitive Entrance Examination of the University in Future. - D).
+It is the responsibility of the candidate to furnish full and correct information on the application form.
+Any admission made on the basis of wrong or concealed information, provided by the candidates or due to any oversight or error in the Registrar office and detected subsequent to the admission or joining of the candidate would be cancelled at the cost and risk of the candidate.

-V. RESERVATION OF SEATS :
+6. RESERVATION OF SEATS

-The Category (UR/BC/EBC RCG/SC/ST) declared by the candidate in application form will be final.
+The Category (UR/EWS/BC/EBC/RCG/SC/ST) declared by the candidate in application form will be final.
 No subsequent change will be allowed.
-Reservation of seats shall be given as per Bihar Govt.
+Reservation of seats shall be given as per the Policy of the Government of Bihar.

-VI.
-INSTRUCTION FOR FILLING THE APPLICATION FORM :
+7. INSTRUCTIONS FOR FILLING THE APPLICATION FORM

-Instructions to the candidates for filling the application form are given in Appendix - I. (Follow the online instruction to fill up the form)
+Instructions to the candidates for filling the application form are given in Appendix - I. (Instructions for Online Submission of Application form).

-VIII.
-SYLLABUS :
+8. SYLLABUS